To check out what has been happening recently in Science visit our Twitter pages:

 Our new Curriculum for Excellence courses is designed to deliver the Experiences and Outcomes within Science.
 Concepts are taught under topic headings like “Energy Flow and Living Things” and “Forces and Weight”.
 Students are actively involved in their learning and are expected to contribute to investigations, debates and carry out presentations to develop and demonstrate their understanding.

 Assessments are carried out during or at the end of topics and students have the opportunity to demonstrate their understanding by either “making, saying, writing or doing”.
 Practical skills are developed as the students move up the school.
-There are some summative “written tests” as well to help to prepare the students for the upper school.
+There are summative “written tests” as well to help to prepare the students for the upper school.
+Students are also developing their scientific literacy and numeracy throughout all of their time in Science.

 In S3 students study a Fragile Earth topic that continues the broad general education before they specialise in at least one of Biology, Chemistry and Physics.